Charles C. Peterson: Career

 As a billiards player, Peterson was known for his trick shots and won the Red Ball championship on multiple occasions.
 He represented the Billiard Congress of America in countrywide tours of colleges and clubs, with fellow billiards player Willie Hoppe, to perform trick shots and promote the sport.
 For this, he was nicknamed the "Missionary of Billiards".
 He also did so at military bases during World War II.
 His trick shots included making billiard balls jump each other and shooting a ball off the table and having the ball roll back onto it.
 He was said to have made every shot presented before him, and was billed as "Charles Show-Me-a-Shot-I-Can't-Make Peterson".

 On August 16, 1930, Peterson played billiards inside a Curtiss T-32 Condor II airplane flown by British World War I Captain Frank Courtney, 4000 ft in the air and travelling at 100 mph.
-At one point, Courtney flew to 7000 ft and traveled at 132 mph, but lost the elevation due to the cue balls vibrating too much for play.
+At one point, Courtney flew to 7000 ft and traveled at 132 mph, but lost the speed and elevation due to the cue balls vibrating too much for play.
 There were a total of four flights.
 In the first, thirty minutes long, Peterson scored 70 points in 42 seconds.
-The fourth flight was the official flight, which departed from St. Louis Downtown Airport, he scored 100 points in 28.5 seconds, compared to his 26-second record on land.
+The fourth flight, which was the official flight, departed from St. Louis Downtown Airport.
+He scored 100 points in 28.5 seconds, compared to his 26-second record on land.
 During the fourth flight, he also performed a trick shot in which he makes a three-cushion billiards shot – which requires hitting a ball after hitting the at least three times – while balancing the red ball atop the cue ball.
 During the flights, Peterson and other passengers waved to pilots Dale Jackson and Forest O'Brine, who were in the midst of breaking a flight endurance record.